gaurav-iiser/qosf_task1/README.md

 # qosf_task1

 This contains the .ipynb file to exceute the task 1 of qosf mentorship program.
+The code is written using QISKIT.
 ### To execute the code:
 1. Run the given two blocks of codes.
 2. Then define a variable of type Task_1 and initialize it with the list of integers (of any length) as follows:<br>